openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |eventsSensorReport|true: register event "posted updated sensor data"             |    no   |true for sensor devices                           |
 |eventsCoIoT       |true: Listen for CoIoT/COAP events                            |    no   |true for battery devices, false for others        |

-Independent from the updateInterval setting the binding will perform a settings refresh from the device once per minute.
-There is no event from the device that the settings have be changed by the Shelly App so this is kind of a fallback to get updates at least once per minute.

 ## Channels

 ### General Notes

-- Various channels are only visible for linking when you click Show More in the channel definition
-- The channels `input` and `input1`/`input2` are only updated with firmware 1.5.6+, otherwise the value will be NULL.
+- The channels `input` and `input1`/`input2` are only updated with firmware 1.5.6+.
 - Use the channel `rollerpos` only if you need the inverted value, otherwise use the control channel with item type `Number`, see example below.
 - Short push and long push events require firmware version 1.5.6+.
 - The different devices have different types of power meters, i.e. different sets of channels.

-Every device has a channel group "device" with the following channels:
+Every device has a channel group `device` with the following channels:

 |Group     |Channel      |Type     |read-only|Desciption                                                                       |
 |----------|-------------|---------|---------|---------------------------------------------------------------------------------|